AMONCode/AMON-Client/README.md

 # AMON Client

 This project contains AMON HTTPS Post client used to sent alerts to  the AMON servers.
 Before running this plugin, create a subdirectory alert and alerts/archive.
+As of July 2nd 2019, it is compatibley with Python3.

 Download or clone this git repository.
 The main directory `client` contains the AMON client module *amon_client_post_ssl.py*.